 As I said on the previous page, Yoga moves us to a better place.
 I didn't come up with this seemingly simple phrase, TKV Desikachar did - a wonderful human being and enlightened teacher.
 His father, Sri Krishnamachayrya, taught him and many other teachers, some of whom like BKS Iyengar are now household names in the West.

 Yoga isn't about how bendy we are, or can become, although the postures and their regular practice makes us healthy and supple.
 Yoga is a journey which can move us onto different ground, to be on the Earth knowing who we are and why we are here.

-This is natural, our minds likes to be busy or drift and we need to notice this happening and take our attention back to our point of focus.
+A short focused practice usually serves us better than a long one where our thoughts have more opportunity to drift.
+This is natural - our minds like to be busy or drift - and we need to notice this happening and take our attention back to our point of focus.

-So at some point our minds drift and thoughts come up while we're engaged in a posture, just as they do when meditating, and the nature of our minds is such that these thoughts present in a myriad of ways.
-This is when our practice itself may be just to notice what's happening and return to the breath.
+So at some point our minds drift and thoughts come up while we're engaged in a posture, just as they do when meditating, and the nature of our minds is such that those thoughts present themselves in a myriad of ways.
+This is when our practice itself may be just to notice what's happening, and to return to the breath.